University of the Arts London has opted into the TEF and received a Silver award.

 Reasons to apply

-• Study business and management from a creative perspective, within a world-leading art and design institution with strong link to the creative industries.
+• Study business and management in a leading institution located in central London, with strong links to the creative and cultural industries.

-• An interdisciplinary course informed by theories drawn from a range of design, business and humanities and delivered through projects, crits and collaborations.
+• A practice-based course informed by theory drawn from a range of design, business and humanities disciplines and delivered through projects, crits and collaborations.

 About London College of Communication